-- 3.1 In partnership with the Friends of Chichester Harbour, to deploy Volunteer Rangers (Conservation) to help with practical management tasks in the AONB. - 3.2 To prepare and publish new 10-year management plans for all sites managed by Chichester Harbour Conservancy and/or Chichester Harbour Trust. - 3.3 To improve the value of the AONB for the conservation of wildlife. - 3.4 To continue to restrict public access to some particularly sensitive habitats. - 3.5 To provide advice to landowners and homeowners about managing land and gardens for conservation. - 3.6 To assess the conservation value of the large ponds in the AONB and thereafter to seek actions to improve biodiversity.
+- 3.1 In partnership with the Friends of Chichester Harbour, to deploy Volunteer Rangers to help with practical management tasks in the National Landscape. - 3.2 To prepare and publish new 10-year management plans for all sites managed by Chichester Harbour Conservancy and/or Chichester Harbour Trust. - 3.3 To conserve, enhance and retore the habitats of the SSSI for the benefit of nature. - 3.4 To continue to restrict public access to some particularly sensitive habitats.

-- 3.7 To identify sites in the AONB, and those which connect to the AONB, that can be improved for their biodiversity value. - 3.8 To monitor the condition of the Site of Special Scientific Interest, the Special Area of Conservation, the Special Protection Area and the Ramsar Site. - 3.9 To investigate opportunities for new managed realignment projects, to help create new saltmarsh. - 3.10 To work with partners to identify and manage instances of tree disease.
+- 3.5 To monitor the condition of the Site of Special Scientific Interest, the Special Area of Conservation, the Special Protection Area and the Ramsar Site. - 3.6 To investigate opportunities for new managed realignment projects and to seek to deliver them. - 3.7 To support Chichester Harbour Conservancy with efforts to conserve, enhance and retore the habitats of the SSSI for the benefit of nature. - 3.8 To work with partners to identify and manage instances of tree disease.